Marshall Group: Planned relocation

 In May 2019, Marshall announced that Cambridge City Airport would be closed to all traffic by 2030 at the latest.
 The Group plans to redevelop the airport site for around 12,000 homes and 5 e6sqft of business premises.
 In May 2019, the Group announced that it was deciding between three potential airfields for its continuing operations: Duxford Aerodrome, RAF Wyton in Cambridgeshire, or Cranfield Airport in Bedfordshire.
 In January 2020 the Group ruled out moving to Duxford due to incompatibility between the defence requirements of the Group and the requirements of the local traffic.

 On 6 October 2020, Cranfield University and MADG announced that they had signed an option agreement for the potential relocation of Marshall Aerospace to Cranfield Airport.
-A spokesperson for MADG cautioned that "it is important to note that the signing of the option agreement does not represent a final decision".
+A spokesperson for MADG cautioned that "the signing of the option agreement does not represent a final decision".
 In October 2021, the Group announced that it had decided in favour of the Cranfield option and that "it will leave its current base at Cambridge Airport by 2030".
 Outline planning permission for the development at Cranfield was granted in April 2023.

 In October 2025, the Marshall Group announced that it was to abandon the proposed move, considering it "unaffordable" after having made a loss of $55M in 2024: it is "actively exploring a number of alternative options".